JoelCae/leetcode-75/posts/06_151_Reverse_Words_in_a_String.md

 - Example 2:
   - Input: s = ” hello world ”
   - Output: “world hello”
+  - Explanation: Your reversed string should not contain leading or trailing spaces.
 - Example 3:
   - Input: s = “a good example”
   - Output: “example good a”
+  - Explanation: You need to reduce multiple spaces between two words to a single space in the reversed string.

 **Constraints:**